FireWalkerX/fault_tolerant_router/README.md

 Iptables rules are generated using the command
 `$ fault_tolerant_router generate_iptables`
 The rules are in [iptables-save](http://manned.org/iptables-save.8) format, you should integrate them with your existing ones.

+Rules are documented directly in the generated output.
+Here is the dump of the generated rules (including comments) using the standard example configuration.

 Mangle section:
 ```
 #new outbound connections: force connection to use a specific uplink instead of letting multipath routing decide (for